TheHoosier.com - Podcast: Stu Jackson On WXVW 96.1 FM's Indiana Sports Beat With Jim Coyle

 Don't miss out on any of our exclusive football, basketball and recruiting coverage.
 Click here to get your 30-day free trial!

-TheHoosier.com's Stu Jackson on Thursday morning joined WXVW 96.1 FM's Indiana Sports Beat With Jim Coyle in Jeffersonville, Ind., to talk IU football, including the performance of the Hoosiers' quarterbacks, thoughts on Virginia, Reese Taylor's role and more.
+TheHoosier.com's Stu Jackson on Thursday morning joined WXVW 96.1 FM's Indiana Sports Beat with Jim Coyle to talk IU football ahead of the Hoosiers' home contest against Ball State.

 ----